George B. McClellan Jr.

-George Brinton McClellan Jr. (November 23, 1865 – November 30, 1940), was an American statesman, author, historian, and educator.
-The son of the American Civil War general and presidential candidate George B. McClellan, he was the 93rd Mayor of New York City, serving from 1904 to 1909.
+George Brinton McClellan Jr. (November 23, 1865 – November 30, 1940), was an American politician and historian.
+He was elected as the 93rd Mayor of New York City, serving from 1904 to 1909.
+He was the son of Civil War general George B. McClellan, who was the 1864 Democratic presidential nominee.

 Life and career

-McClellan, known to his family as "Max", was born in Dresden, Kingdom of Saxony (Germany), where his parents were visiting.
+McClellan, known to his family as "Max", was born in Dresden, Kingdom of Saxony, where his parents were visiting.
 He went to school in Trenton in New Jersey – where his father was Governor – and later Saint John's School in Ossining, New York.
 From 1885 to 1888 he served in the New York Army National Guard.
-He received his Bachelor of Arts degree at Princeton in 1886 and his Master of Arts in 1889; Princeton, Fordham University, and Union College later gave him the honorary degree of Doctor of Laws.
-After leaving school, he engaged in reportorial and editorial work at the New York World and other newspapers.
+He received his Bachelor of Arts degree at Princeton in 1886 and his Master of Arts in 1889.
+Princeton, Fordham University, and Union College later each gave him the honorary degree of Doctor of Laws.

+After graduating, he engaged in reportorial and editorial work at the New York World and other newspapers.
 In 1892 he was admitted to the bar.
 He served for some time as secretary and treasurer of the New York and Brooklyn Bridge.

 New York City politics

 In 1892, McClellan was elected president of the Board of Aldermen of New York City for the following two years, and for a part of 1894 he served as acting mayor.
-His success and popularity enabled him in 1895 to become a United States Congressman (as a Democrat), a position he held until resigning to become mayor in late 1903.
-In Congress, he was a prominent member of the Ways and Means Committee.
-While in Congress McClellan made speeches in favor of the gold standard, an issue that divided the fiscally conservative from the agrarian wing of the Democratic Party, although he avoided committing himself on the subject in the campaign of 1896.
+His success and popularity enabled him in 1894 to be elected as a United States Congressman (as a Democrat), a position he held until resigning when elected mayor of New York in late 1903.

+In Congress, McClellan was a prominent member of the Ways and Means Committee.
+While in Congress he strongly opposed the war with Spain in 1898, and supported President McKinley's efforts to find a compromise.
+A conservative, McClellan spoke in favor of the gold standard, an issue that divided the fiscally conservative from the agrarian wing of the Democratic Party, although he avoided committing himself on the subject in the campaign of 1896 when he supported William Jennings Bryan, a leading silverite.

 Mayor of New York City

 In November 1903, McClellan defeated the sitting mayor, Seth Low (independent Fusion), for a two-year term.
-He was re-elected in 1905, after the restoration of four-year mayoral terms, but not considered for a third term in 1909.
+He was re-elected in 1905, after the restoration of four-year mayoral terms.
+The party did not nominate him in 1909 for a third term.

 He is notable in the history of movie censorship for canceling all moving-picture exhibition licenses on Christmas Eve 1908, claiming that the new medium degraded the morals of the community and that celluloid film was an unacceptable fire hazard.

 On October 27, 1904, the Interborough Rapid Transit, New York City's first subway, opened.
 McClellan was to start the first train at the City Hall Station, and then hand it over to an IRT motorman.
 However, he was enjoying himself so much that he refused to give up the controls until the train reached 103rd Street Station.